yuvalailer/CrazyFlie/README.md

 It is very important to add the main crazyFlie directory to python path.
 7. Import the downloaded VM from step 2, in the VM host software from step 1.
 You can use [this guide](https://docs.oracle.com/cd/E26217_01/E26796/html/qs-import-vm.html).
 8. Set the following configuration ([“How To” guide](https://www.virtualbox.org/manual/ch03.html)) for the VM:
-- At least 4 GB of RAM
+- At least 4GB of RAM
 - static IP - 172.16.1.2
 - Network adapter attached to - “Host-Only adapter” (in the Virtualbox VM settings)